-Securefact collects a wide range of Personal Data, including personal name, physical and email address, telephone number, national ID numbers such as – social security, driver’s license, passport, date of birth, vehicle identity number, IP addresses, among others.
+Securefact collects a wide range of Personal Data such as personal name, physical and email address, telephone number, national ID numbers such as – social security, driver’s license, passport, date of birth, vehicle identity number, IP addresses, among others.

 You acknowledge and agree that such Personal Data may be transferred from your current location to the offices and servers of Securefact and its authorized third-party vendors located in Canada and the United States.

-We may receive information, including Personal Data, you enter on our website.
-Examples of what we collect are your name, company name, address, phone number and e-mail address.
+We receive information you enter on our Web Site.
+Examples of what we collect are your name, company name, address, phone number, e-mail address.

 We use the information that you provide for such purposes as responding to your requests, improving our services, and communicating with you.

-iii.
-Our website includes social media features, such as the Twitter and LinkedIn button and widgets, such as the Share button or interactive mini-programs that run on our site.
+Our Web Site includes social media features, such as the Twitter and LinkedIn button and widgets, such as the Share button or interactive mini-programs that run on our site.
 These features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the feature to function properly.